 Field-hunting tip

-Look in nepheline syenite pegmatites country — that is the host setting where yofortierite typically forms.
+Look in nepheline syenite pegmatites country, the host setting where yofortierite typically forms.
 If you start seeing quartz, albite, microcline in float, you are in the right ground.
 Field specimens usually show a fibrous, acicular, asbestos-like habit, so train your eye for that shape before scanning the outcrop.